-Thus far the Department of Public Safety, Office of State Police, has provided training for 504 students in a variety of Hazardous Materials classes.
-Eligible students are state, local and municipal emergency response employees.
-The funding for these classes is provided by the training portion of the Hazardous Materials Emergency Preparedness grant, which originates from the federal Department of Transportation.
-HazMat Awareness and Refresher training is being offered.
-Please call 225-658-7208 and ask for Sheldon Perkins.
+During 2011, the Department of Public Safety, Office of State Police provided hazardous material training to 504 state, local and municipal emergency responders.
+Funding for this training was provided by the Hazardous Materials Emergency Preparedness grant which originates from the federal Department of Transportation.
+HazMat Awareness and Refresher courses are currently being offered.
+Course information can be located on the Web at www.LSP.org, or call the Joint Emergency Services Training Center (JESTC) at 225-658-7208 to obtain additional information.